jetbalsa/ImposterBot/README.md

 # ImposterBot

-This bot uses and sends data from https://spacescience.tech to find the imposter!
-Average winrate: 90%.
+This bot uses and sends data from https://spacescience.techto find the imposter!
+Average winrate: 75%.

 ## Usage: